lanavirsen/Google-Web-Analytics-Data-Pipeline/README.md

 After researching the error code online, I discovered that the problem was due to the use of quotation marks in the "Start in (optional)" field in the Action tab.
 While the "Program/script" and "Add arguments (optional)" fields accept quotation marks, the "Start in (optional)" field does not.

 After correcting this issue, the task executed as intended.

+### Conclusion

+This project successfully automated the collection, transformation, and presentation of web analytics data from Google Analytics 4 and Google Search Console into a Google Sheet.
+By documenting the steps, tools, and troubleshooting processes involved, this README aims to guide others through replicating or adapting this workflow for their own needs.

+Future enhancements could include adding more metrics, refining data visualization, or integrating with additional data sources.

+Thank you for taking the time to review this project.